Can Hypnotherapy Help You Overcome Fears and Phobias in Ontario?

 A comprehensive review of hypnotherapy for specific phobias concluded that hypnotherapy is effective for the resolution of certain types of phobia and in resolving related anxiety symptoms, with reported success across situational phobias including driving phobia and other specific fears.

-A systematic review and meta-analysis published in Brain Sciences examining hypnosis for dental anxiety and phobia, one of the most studied specific phobias, reviewed 19 clinical trials and found meaningful reductions in anxiety and fear avoidance in adult participants receiving hypnosis.
+A systematic review and meta-analysis published in Brain Sciences examining hypnosis for dental anxiety and phobia reviewed 19 clinical trials and found meaningful reductions in anxiety and fear avoidance in adult participants receiving hypnosis.

 Hypnotherapy vs. Exposure Therapy for Phobias